-With over 60 actor credits on IMDB, Scott Adkins has been in everything from Doctors to Doctor Strange.
+With over 60 acting credits on IMDB, Scott Adkins has been in everything from Doctors to Doctor Strange.
 But how many people know who he is?
-This ranked article comes from my discovery of Scott, and hopefully will help a few of you too.
+This ranked article is a discovery piece for me, and hopefully it will be for you too.

-I’m focusing on his films here, but Scott has been a busy chap through lockdown.
+I’m focusing on his films here, but Scott has other irons in his fire.
 Check out his Art of Action series, where he interviews a host of actors, stuntmen, directors, and choreographers.
 Some great insight to be found there.

 So disagree all you like.
 Just know that he’s my buddy, and he’s harder than you.
 I’m banking on this relationship to get away with some of the things I have to say as I rank the films.
 Let’s go!

 Most of Scott’s films don’t have big budgets, but this one in particular looks like the budget was about £2.50.
-Even older episodes of Red Dwarf come across better, perhaps because of their more jovial nature.
-Incoming tries to be extremely serious, but can’t pull it off.
+Incoming tries to be serious, but can’t pull it off.
 Hopefully Scott paid some bills at least.
 And if you’re reading this Scott, I’d love to talk to you about it.

 Another of the lower lower budget entries in his filmography, Close Range does manage to get a decent ‘oner’ in at the start, before settling into one location for the rest of the story.
 To be fair Close Range does have a couple of decent fights, and that’s likely enough for a lot of people.
 But when compared against the other films here it doesn’t hold up so well.